Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Implication of Scatter in relation

 \subsection{Methodology}

 First, we derive how the observed scatter in the $L_\nu-|{\rm RM}|$ relation constrains the evolution of nebular radius.
 In most scenarios of interest, the distribution of nebular radii is primarily determined by their ages\footnote{Note that in the bow shock scenario within a binary system, the bow-shock nebula radius does not evolve with time and is instead primarily determined by the orbital separation (see Section \ref{binary}).
 This contrasts with expanding nebulae, whose sizes increase progressively as they age.}.
-We first generally consider the time evolution of the nebula radius as \be R\propto t^{\alpha}, \ee where $\alpha$ is the temporal index of the nebula radius evolution.
-Such a power-law evolution is consistent with the scenarios of PWN and SNR \citep{Reynolds84,McKee95,Swaluw01}, also see Table \ref{table} in a summary.
-We assume that the formation rate of the PRS sources is steady, in which case, the source number is proportional to the source age.
-Thus, the CDF of the nebula radius is given by \be F(<R) \propto R^{1/\alpha}. \ee Using the definition of $x\equiv\ln R$, the above CDF can be written as $F(<x)\propto e^{x/\alpha}$.
-Assuming the range of $R$ is sufficiently large, $\ln(R_{\max}/R_{\min})\gg\alpha$, where $R_{\max}$ and $R_{\min}$ are the maximum and minimum nebula radius, respectively, the truncated exponential distribution can be approximated by a semi-infinite distribution.
-Under this assumption, the standard deviation of $x$ is given by $\sigma_x=\alpha$, leading to $\sigma_{\ln R}\simeq\alpha$.
-Converting this back to the base-10 logarithm using the change of base formula $\log R=\ln R/\ln 10$, one finally has \be \sigma_{\log R}\simeq\frac{\alpha}{\ln 10}. \ee Therefore, once $\sigma_{\log R}$ is measured, we will know how the nebula radius evolve as time.
+We first generally consider the time evolution of the nebula radius as